jkgarber/InContext/README.md

 - `pip install openai`
 - `pip install flask`
 - `git clone git@github.com:jkgarber/InContext.git`
-- `python3 inContext.py`
+- `python3 inContext.py <user_name>`

 ## User Guide

 This user guide provides a high-level overview of the key features and functionalities and exposes you to the key terms and concepts involved.
-Afterwards, for a more hands-on experience, check out the tutorial which walks you through the app with an example use case.
+Afterwards, for a more hands-on how-to, check out the tutorial which'll walk you through the app with an example use case.

 ### 1. Page Layout